agerniers/MicroCellClust/README.md

 # MicroCellClust

 This repository contains an implementation of the MicroCellClust optimisation problem presented in [...].
-It is designed to search for small cell-clusters (typically less than 10% of the number of cells) that present a highly specific gene expression in scRNA-seq data.
+It is designed to search for rare cell-clusters (typically less than 10% of the number of cells) that present a highly specific gene expression in scRNA-seq data.
 It has been implemented in the Scala programming language.
 This repository also contains an interface to run MicroCellClust in R.

+Version 1.2 is also available on Zenodo http://doi.org/10.5281/zenodo.4580332